all pictures courtesy of Sandrine Pangaud

 He had a job at the french railway organisation SNCF, from which he retired in 1977.

-The family does'nt not know what inspired him, when in 1963 Joseph Duffour began transforming the garden around his house in the community of Saint Gervais into an art environment.
+The family does'nt not know what inspired him when in 1963 Duffour began transforming the garden around his house in the community of Saint Gervais into an art environment.

-The environment is a creation of constructions in concrete, decorated with shells, glass mosaic, small statues, and all kind of materials that were re-used.
+This resulted in a variety of constructions in concrete, decorated with shells, glass mosaic, small statues and all kind of recuperated materials.

 Like Duffour's relative wrote me: "He uses any object that can inspire him, wherefrom he makes a concrete cast (doll, mask, sometimes even boxes of Nesquick) and he integrates these casts in concrete blocks, decorated with tiles, stones and shells, he has collected on the [...] coast".

-The constructions rise up, and have shrines, with small sculptures of the virgin Mary, and saints, among whom St Joseph.
+The rising structures include shrines with small sculptures of the virgin Mary and saints, among whom St Joseph.

-A special feature of the environment is, that on its top, there is a little area, with some benches, where one can sit quitely, overviewing the beautiful landscape, watching the sunset and looking at the majestic scenery of the french Alps.
+The site has a small area provided with some benches, where one can sit quietly and can overview the beautiful landscape, watch the sunset and enjoy the majestic scenery of the french Alps.
 Duffour's place of living, Saint-Gervais, is a well-known skiing resort in the Mont Blanc-area in the Haute Savoie department.

 Duffour apparently was not inspired by -or maybe even did not know about- other outsiders who made art environments: "Facteur Cheval?
 I do not know him, have never seen him in my life..." , he told Jean-Michel Chesné in 2003.